Lennar Mortgage, LLC Charlotte logo

 Frequently Asked Questions

-How long does Lennar Mortgage, LLC Charlotte take to show results?
+How does Lennar Mortgage, LLC Charlotte compare to similar companies?

 • First-time homebuyers purchasing new Lennar-built homes in North Carolina, South Carolina, or Georgia